RobertASmith/About_me/README.md

 # About me

 I am a health economist currently funded by a Wellcome Trust PhD scholarship in Public Health Economics and Decision Science at the University of Sheffield, UK.
+My primary interest is in the methods used to estimate the costs and benefits of interventions which aim to increase population physical activity.

+I work primarily in R, and am a proponent of open access research.

 ## Research: